-St. Mary, Langley is generally less formal than St. Nicholas and is ‘lower’ in terms of churchmanship.
-There is one sung parish Eucharist, one said Eucharist and one parish family service each month.
+St. Mary, Langley is generally less formal than St. Nicholas, but from June 2019 there will still be three Holy Communion services each month and one all-age worship service, all in Sunday at 11:00 am.
 There are occasional extra seasonal services, for example ‘Good Friday meditations’ but by and large most of these extra, seasonal services take place at St. Nicholas.
 They are, however, attended by people from both congregations.

-Children’s work: Towards the end of 2014 we commenced Messy Church (see spearate web page) which is for children of all ages.
-We have close links with Madginford Primary School (the Rector is on the governing body) and we recently welcomed 90 children from year two into the church so they could spend the morning exploring the church, with help of our Church Trail, and also the churchyard.
+Children’s work: Towards the end of 2014 we commenced Messy Church (see separate web page) which is for children of all ages.
+We have close links with Madginford Primary School and we have welcomed children from year two so they could spend the morning exploring the church, with help of our Church Trail, and also the churchyard.
 Each month we have two parish family services (one at St. Nicholas and one at St. Mary) which are extremely ‘child friendly’ and very informal.

 Groups: Each Lent we run a series of study groups for the parish as a whole (we usually use the Diocesan Lent Course).
 We are looking towards establishing a group concerned with ‘peace and reconciliation’.

 Prayer Circle: We now have a prayer circle by which means people can be prayed for as and when requested.

 Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, five civil parishes within its boundaries (Langley, Otham, Downswood, Bearsted and Boughton Monchelsea).
-Relationships with councillors from across the parish are very positive, and the Rector tries occasionally to attend meetings of different councils.
+Relationships with councillors from across the parish are very positive.